0xJoeMama/progintro-hw0/trolley/README.md

 Note that we allocate 2 variables for all of the program's lifetime.
 This is technically speaking better than allocating a new set of variables on every
 iteration of the loop, but then again moving the stack pointer isn't that hard for today's machines and the compiler might be able to make that optimization on its own.

-For the scanning, we also cannot use a format specifier like `%lld` because nothing guarantees that `int64_t` is gonna be a long long.
+For the scanning, we also cannot use a format specifier like `%lld` because nothing guarantees that `int64_t` is gonna be a `long long`.
 Thus we need to use the following:
 ```c
 "%" SCNd64
 ```